-Ordering Supplies and Insurance Reimbursement

-- Ostomy supplies are special products and may not be available at your local drugstore. - Contact your insurance provider to understand: - What your insurance plan covers and pays for ostomy supplies. - Where you can purchase and order supplies (usually through a supplier or retailer) - ConvaTec ostomy nurses can help you find a local retailer or online supplier.
+Ordering Supplies and Insurance Reimbursement Ostomy supplies are special products and may not be available at your local drugstore.
+Contact your insurance provider to understand: • What your insurance plan covers and pays for ostomy supplies.
+Where you can purchase and order supplies (usually through a supplier or retailer) ConvaTec ostomy nurses can help you find a local retailer or online supplier.
 Call 1-800-422-8811.
 Medicare coverage can be confusing; the chart below can help.
-The usual maximum quantity of pouches or skin barriers that Medicare covers per month is as follows:

-Products Quantity per month

-Drainable pouches. up to 20

-Skin barrier paste 4 oz. tube

-Skin Barrier with flange up to 20

-Protective Skin Barrier Wipes3 b oxes of 50 wipes every 6 months

-Ostomy Belt 1

-No maximum quantity limits have been established for extended wear skin barriers, including Eakin Cohesive® Seals, or adhesive remover wipes.
+The usual maximum quantity of pouches or skin barriers that Medicare covers per month is as follows: Products Quantity per month Drainable pouches......up to 20 Skin Barrier with flange .....up to 20 Ostomy Belt ......
+1 No maximum quantity limits have been established for extended wear skin barriers, including Eakin Cohesive® Seals, or adhesive remover wipes.

-The reimbursement information provided by ConvaTec is intended to provide general information relevant to coding and reimbursement of ConvaTec's products only.
-Coverage and payment policies for the same insurer can vary from one region to another and may change from time because of ongoing changes in government and insurance industry rules and regulations.
+\The reimbursement information provided by ConvaTec is intended to provide general information relevant to coding and reimbursement of ConvaTec's products only.
+Coverage and payment policies for the same insurer can vary from one region to another and may change from time to time because of ongoing changes in government and insurance industry rules and regulations.
 Therefore, please confirm HCPCS Codes with your local DME-MAC, private insurer, or Medicaid agency before processing claims.
 ConvaTec does not guarantee coverage or payment of its products listed herein.